-15. ATX Power Switch/Soft Power Switch Lead (PWR.SW, 2 pins)
+19. ATX Power Switch / Soft Power Switch (PWR SW)

-The system power can be controlled by a momentary switch connected to this lead.
+The system power is controlled by a momentary switch connected to this lead.
 Pushing the button once will switch the system between ON and SLEEP.
 Pushing the switch while in the ON mode for more than 4 seconds will turn the system off.
 The system power LED shows the status of the system's power.

-16. Reset Switch Lead (RESET, 2 pins)
+20. Reset Switch Lead (RESET)

-This 2-pin connector connects to the case-mounted reset switch for rebooting your computer without having to turn off your power switch.
-This is a preferred method of rebooting in order to prolong the life of the system's power supply.
+This 2-pin connector connects to the case-mounted reset switch for rebooting your computer without having to turn off your power switch This is a preferred method of rebooting in order to prolong the life of the system's power supply.

-17. System Power LED (PWR.LED, 3 pins)
+21. System Power LED (PWR LED)